Save Uyghur Statement on the Xinjiang Police Files and “The Faces from China’s Uyghur Detention Camp”

 However, a vast majority of implicated brands and companies have not taken any steps to address their ties to Uyghur forced labor.
 They are grouped into different categories and listed below.
 Any dollar that goes to these brands is a dollar that goes into the factories profiting off of Uyghur forced labor.
 Do not buy products made with the tears of modern-day Uyghur slaves.

 As of April 2021, the following global companies and brands are profiting from their use of modern day Uyghur slavery.

 Take action against global brands and companies complicit in forced labor by not buying their products.
 Share this article with your friends, and let them know which companies to avoid as well.
 Let the companies know you’re using your power as the consumer to advocate for human rights by tagging them in social media and pushing them to address their complicity in Uyghur forced labor.

-To directly support Save Uighur’s campaign to safeguard fundamental human rights, donate to our cause now.
+To directly support Save Uyghur’s campaign to safeguard fundamental human rights, donate to our cause now.